BLACKBOARD IV

 as life would only have it

-Believing in self isn't important; at least not as important as seeing reality.
+Believing in self isn't important; at least, not as important as seeing reality.
 Not daring to do anything or even think outside the lines--restrictions that exist soley in one's head--yet trying to perpetuate and project the image of a free spirit can lead only to doubt, confusion, and chaos.
 You can go out to sea and be totally open and fearless, competent and confident, yet not be able to assert the meaning of your life, the intangibles; ready and willing to go to any degree to protect that which is irreplaceable.

 The mind-set of holding on to what you got is a defensive posture that's doomed to collapse in failure and loss.
 Restraint due to fear of consequences of actions and words spoken when in defense of that which and whom we love can only come back to bite us on the ass.
 We know in our minds and hearts what we need to do, what's right and what's wrong; we gain nothing by holding back when it matters.
 I don't mean you should tell your landlord off and get thrown out on the street; the buoyant feeling of righteousness will only last so long, then the hard cold practical reality will kick in.
 No, nothing so stupid and irresponsible, and, I must say, petty and meaningless.